stutrek/scrollmonitor/README.md

 ## Watcher Objects

-Watcher objects have an item they are watching and an offset.
-Watcher objects can watch a DOM element or a static location.

 Create watcher objects with `scrollMonitor.create( watchItem )`.
 An optional second argument lets you receive events before or after this element enters the viewport. _See "[Offsets](#offsets)"_.

 `watchItem` can be one of the following: